ysur67/schedule-vk-bot/readme.md

 ### There is no "How to install" part
 Actually, I don't even know is it really needed.
 Anyway, somehow and someday I will add it, but I don't know when
 # How bot works for now<br/>
-The video below isn't the last version of bot, so any changes can be made
+The video you see below is outdated, asap I will replace it with updated version

 <img src="https://github.com/ysur67/schedule-vk-bot/blob/main/management/video/timetable.gif" height="1000"/>